Valentin Kluss: 2024

 In 2024, Kluss joined Campos Racing for a full-time step up to the Formula Regional-level Eurocup-3 series.
 He had a slow start to the season, but managed to earn his first pole and podiums in Portimão with second and third.
 Kluss also took another third place during the second race in Zandvoort.
 After that, he scored in every race until the end of the season, meaning that Kluss finished sixth in the standings with 121 points, securing three podiums.

+2026

+Kluss made a one-off return in Eurocup-3 in 2026 with TC Racing during the Silverstone round.